-Warren Hicks is a visual and conceptual artist working in a variety of media including photography, video, sculpture, and installation.
+Warren Hicks is a visual and conceptual artist working in a variety of media including photography, video, sculpture, painting, drawing, and installation.
 Hicks lives in Chapel Hill, North Carolina and works in his studio at Golden Belt in Durham.

 Born and raised in Chickasha, Oklahoma, Hicks studied architectural design at Oklahoma State University.
 Prior to graduation, he fled Oklahoma under cover of darkness to Miami, Florida to explore opportunities within the music industry.
 After twelve years of toil and slight hearing loss, Hicks returned to architectural drafting and relocated to Chapel Hill.
 In 2002, at the ripe age of 36, he began painting.